From Wearables to Warnings: Predicting Pain Spikes in Patients with Opioid Use Disorder: Methods

 \textbf{Features} We used 180 candidate features based on data from the wearable device and assessments.
 We computed the daily mean, median, mode, minimum, and maximum for all features collected as a time series from the wearable device.
 Examples of features collected from the wearable device included sleep (duration for light, deep, REM sleep) and bedtime, daily step counts, daily floors climbed, and physical activity (duration of light, medium, heavy activity).

 \textbf{Predicting pain outcomes} We sought to predict the probability of morning and evening pain spikes using data $\ge$a day before a spike.
-Pain spikes were defined as >70th percentile of self-reported pain.
-The use of a within-subject percentile threshold (e.g., >70th percentile) provided a personalized benchmark for identifying significant deviations from a person’s baseline.
+Pain spikes were defined as $>70$th percentile of self-reported pain.
+The use of a within-subject percentile threshold (e.g., $>70$th percentile) provided a personalized benchmark for identifying significant deviations from a person’s baseline.
 Percentile-based definitions of abnormal events or spikes have been used in other domains such as heart rate variability, stress monitoring, and mood disorders, where values exceeding the 70th–90th percentile are considered significant deviations worthy of clinical attention \cite{bartholomew2025review,o2016reference}.
 With only 25 patients, using a very high threshold (e.g., 90th percentile) would result in very few spike instances per patient, reducing model training effectiveness.
 The 70th percentile offered a pragmatic compromise that allowed us to model rare but recurrent pain spike events, while retaining sufficient data points for statistical inference and machine learning prediction.
 All features were used for prediction e.g., sleep, activity, PHQ-9, PEG-3.
 We computed all models by randomly splitting (75:15) the dataset into a training and a test dataset.
 We treated daily mean features as unique rows for model training.
 We used PerpetualBooster, a gradient boosting machine (GBM) algorithm which does not need hyperparameter optimization unlike other GBM algorithms.

 We also used several LLMs for providing insight around pain spikes.
-LLMs used: Claude Sonnet 3.5 v2; Gemini Pro 1.5; Llama 3.2; and MedLM Large.
+LLMs used: Claude Opus 4.5; Gemini 3 Pro; Gemini 2.5 Flash; Medgemma and Qwen3-7B Large.
 LLMs were selected based on their past uses to interpret health data, and the prompts were designed in collaboration with medical informaticians.
 Each row of the data was fed into the LLMs with the below prompts.
 All data was fed into the LLMs (wearable, surveys, EHR).
 We explored variations in results with different data inputs: Wearable only; EHR only (all survey data+patient demographics); Wearable+EHR.